janis-commerce/redis/README.md

 * `id`, type: `string`, sub key. *OPTIONAL*

 With `ìd` - Returns an `object`, with the value.
 If it not exists returns `null`.

-Without `ìd` - Returns an `array`, with the values of the Entity or an empty array (if no values are found)
+Without `ìd` - Returns an `object`, with all the keys and values found for the entity received

 Throw an `RedisError` if Redis Server fails.